citygirlsf/todo-app/README.md

 React Todo App ✓
 A clean, animated task management app built with React.
 Features priority levels, filtering, smooth animations, and a polished UI — built to showcase modern React development practices.

-Live Demo
-🔗 View Live App ← replace with your Vercel link

-Screenshots

-Add a screenshot here after you deploy — drag an image into GitHub and paste the link

 Features